COP28 South Asia Regional Resilience Hub

 Partners & co-hosts

-The COP27 South Asia Regional Resilience Hub is led by the International Centre for Climate Change and Development (ICCCAD), Bangladesh.
-Through partnering with the organisations listed below, ICCCAD co-hosted a series of virtual events to engage lesser heard and underrepresented constituencies to amplify their voices and key messages at COP27.
+The South Asia Regional Resilience Hub is led by the ICCCAD.
+Through partnering with the South Asia Regional organizations selected to co-host a series of virtual events to engage lesser heard and underrepresented constituencies to amplify their voices and key messages in the run up to COP28.
 These events were co-developed with community leaders, as well as grassroots- and community-level organisations, to ensure that these stakeholders were in the driver’s seat of the discussions that took place.

 - Cambridge Global Challenges and Society for Environment and Human Development (SEHD)